-Edinburgh College follows the regulatory requirements and applicable legislation on the prevention, detection, investigation and enforcement of Counter Fraud, Bribery and Corruption including the Fraud Act 2006, the Bribery Act 2010 and the Criminal Offences Act 2017.
-The College also adheres to the guidance set out in the Scottish Public Finance Manual and participates in the National Fraud Initiative
+Fraud Act (2006), the Bribery Act (2010) and the Criminal Offences Act (2017).
+The College also adheres to the guidance set out in the SPFM and participates in the National Fraud Initiative

 This document is closely aligned to the Scottish Government's Counter Fraud strategy, which outlines the approach for the prevention, detection, reporting and handling of fraud.
-Such that the Scottish Public Finance Manual (SPFM) and College's Financial Regulations are directly applicable.
+Such that the SPFM and College's Financial Regulations are directly applicable.